B1NARYY/Sleeping-barber-problem/README.md

 - Windows (CMD or PowerShell) other platforms (Linux, MacOS) are also supported, but without specific instructions for installation and running.

 ### Steps to Install and Run
+#### Run in Editor
+- You have to start the main.py file in the src folder.

 #### Windows CMD